-Type of arrangement Grant date Quantity granted Contract period vesting conditions Delivery method Employee stock options plan 2019.1.29 3,000 thousand shares 4 years Note Equity delivery proposed to issue 3,500,000 units of employee stock option certificates, and the number of shares that may be subscribed to by each unit of stock option certificate is one share.
+Type of arrangement Grant date Quantity granted period conditions method Employee stock options plan 2019.1.29 3,000 thousand shares 4 years Note Equity delivery proposed to issue 3,500,000 units of employee stock option certificates, and the number of shares that may be subscribed to by each unit of stock option certificate is one share.
 The above will come into effect on July 26, 2022 upon filing, and the Company will issue employee stock option certificates on August 5, 2022.